viper-development/workshop-startup-dev/README.md

 in open source and industry projects likewise.
-All participants will do a contribution to a real open source project with over 30 contributors ([coala](http://coala-analyzer.org/)) to experience first hand, how a distributed software development workflow can be implemented effectively.
+All participants will do a contribution to a real open source project with over 30 contributors ([coala](http://coala-analyzer.org/)) to experience first hand, how a distributed software development workflow can be implemented efficiently.
+During the contribution, they will learn valuable skills including:

+- Using Git, basics as well as advanced features.
+- Working efficiently on one project with a scalable team.
+- Reviewing code.
+- Automating quality control.

 This workshop is brought to you by your friends from [Viper Development](http://viperdev.io/).